nikhilsbhat/gocd-cli/docs/doc/gocd-cli_pipeline_validate-syntax.md

 ### Options

 ```
-      --fetch-version-from-server    if enabled, plugin(auto-detected) version would be fetched from GoCD server
   -h, --help                           help for validate-syntax
+      --no-fetch-version-from-server   if enabled, plugin(auto-detected) version would not be fetched from GoCD server
       --pipeline strings               list of pipelines for which the syntax has to be validated
       --plugin-download-url string     Auto-detection of the plugin sets the download URL too (Github's release URL); if the URL needs to be set to something else, then it can be set using this
       --plugin-path string             if you prefer managing plugins outside the gocd-cli, the path to already downloaded plugins can be set using this
       --plugin-version string          GoCD plugin version against which the pipeline has to be validated (the plugin type would be auto-detected); if missed, the pipeline would be validated against the latest version of the auto-detected plugin
 ```

 ### Options inherited from parent commands